Applying Theory & Research to Technology Use in the Classroom

 Liyan Song

-That’s important because of the increased emphasis on classroom technology use in Maryland’s public schools and across the nation.
+Song teaches students how to "apply theory to their technology integration practice."
+An important aspect to her teaching because of the increased emphasis on classroom technology use in Maryland’s public schools and across the nation.
 Right here in Baltimore County, Song points out, PreK-12 students are issued personal electronic devices for in-school learning and to complete homework assignments.

 “Teachers are expected to integrate that technology into their classroom instruction,” says Song.
 “They need to learn not just the technological skills but also the best practices and theoretical framework to guide that integration.”